Solar Pool Heater Plumbing Diagram

 Solar Collector

 The solar collector is the heart of the system, typically mounted on the roof of the house.
-The solar collector consists of a series of black absorber plates that absorb the sun’s energy and transfer it to the water flowing through the collector.
+It consists of a series of black absorber plates that absorb the sun’s energy and transfer it to the water flowing through the collector.

 Check Valve

-Solar collectors have check valves to prevent water from flowing back into the collector when the pump is turned off.
-This is important to protect the solar collector from damage.
+Solar collectors have check valves to prevent water from flowing back into them when the pump is turned off.
+This is important to protect the collector from damage.

 Piping